akhatami/sop-in-qa-replication-package/README.md

 - ``figures/cc-cr-asat-ci.pdf``: Figure used in section 4.6 of the paper.

 Also, you can find the details of correlation analysis in the mentioned notebook.

+## 7. Mature projects analysis
+To produce the results related to the mature projects' analysis (RQ1.3) use ``jupyter-notebooks/mature_projects_analysis.ipynb`` notebook.
+This notebook requires the following data files:

+- ``data/selected_projects.csv``
+- ``data/combined_results.csv``: Created and updated during the previous 5 steps.
+This data contains the main output of all other data analysis steps.

+and produces the followings:

+- ``data/mature_projects.csv``: Aggregated results of quality assurance practices for all the mature projects.
+- ``data/mature_projects_with_coverage.csv``: The same mature projects file with complete coverage results gathered manually from projects' GitHub page.